Table of Contents

 Consumption of grains containing toxins leads to negative health effects in dogs and cats for the following reasons:

-+ Reduced absorption of nutrients: Anti-nutrients like phytates can bind to minerals like calcium, iron and zinc, reducing their bioavailability and making it difficult for pets to absorb these essential nutrients.
+• Reduced nutrient absorption – Antinutrients like phytates can bind to minerals like calcium, iron and zinc, reducing their bioavailability and making it harder for pets to absorb these essential nutrients.
 Over time, this can lead to nutrient deficiencies.

-+ Digestive system disorder: certain anti-nutritional substances, such as lectins, can irritate the lining of the digestive system, causing symptoms such as vomiting, diarrhea or abdominal pain.
+• Gastrointestinal disturbance – Certain anti-nutritional substances, such as lectins, can irritate the lining of the digestive tract and cause symptoms such as vomiting, diarrhea or abdominal pain.
 This is especially true if the grains are consumed raw or improperly cooked.

-+ Allergies and sensitivities: Some pets may suffer from allergies or sensitivities to specific grains, which can cause inflammation and distress in the digestive system.
+• Allergies and sensitivities: Some pets may suffer from allergies or sensitivities to specific grains, which can cause inflammation and gastrointestinal distress.
 Grains such as wheat and corn are common allergens for dogs and cats.

 And yes, the vets are wrong.